 New Voices Wanted

-Festive Ninja is looking to publish scenarios, microfiction, and articles on narrative gaming to support our space opera tabletop RPG Return to the Stars.
+Festive Ninja is looking to publish essays on speculative fiction and narrative tabletop gaming as well as adventures to support our space opera tabletop RPG Return to the Stars.

 We pay 8 cents a word, on acceptance, via Paypal.